 During the rainy season in Nicaragua pristine beaches and surf spots are sometimes virtually empty.

-1. Popoyo Beach
+Popoyo Beach

-2. Manzanillo Beach
+Manzanillo Beach

 Manzanillo Beach is easily accessible via charter boat from San Juan del Sur.
 The beach offers left-breaking waves over a reef.
-You will find a mild tide in rainy season, with winds from the northeast producing a bigger southwest swell.
-The waves can get as high as 12 feet at times, fantastic for experienced surfers.
+You will find a mild tide in the rainy season, with winds from the northeast producing a bigger southwest swell.
+The waves can get as high as 12 feet at times, which is fantastic for experienced surfers.

-3. Playa Maderas
+Playa Maderas

-4. Playa Colorado
+Playa Colorado

-5. Playgrounds
+Playgrounds

-6. Maderas Beach
+Maderas Beach

-Madera is a favourite surfing spot for locals, so it can get crowded at times.
+Madera is a local favorite surfing spot, so it can sometimes get crowded.
 Average waves range from 2 to 6 feet (.6 to 1.8 m).
-The beach offers both left as well as right-breaking waves.
-In the wet season, this beach offers a great swell during both mid and high tide, although it gets weaker during the low tide.
-So if you’re looking for something a bit different when visiting Nicaragua—whether it’s surf-enticing waves, checking out the island’s natural wonders, or just getting away from the hustle and bustle—the rainy season may have just what you’re looking for.
+The beach offers both left and right-breaking waves.
+In the wet season, this beach provides a great swell during both mid and high tide, although it gets weaker during the low tide.

 Discover the thrill of the waves with Rapture Surfcamps in Nicaragua.
 Immerse yourself in the beauty of pristine beaches and a lively surf community.
 Secure your spot now for an unforgettable surfing adventure.